Directions and industry requirements are regularly updated

-- Regular cleaning and disinfection of workplaces, as per DHHS guidelines.
+- Regular cleaning and disinfection of workplaces, as per DH guidelines.

 Reducing or eliminating recirculation of air and increasing the use of outdoor air of heating ventilation and air conditioning (HVAC) systems can help to reduce the risk of transmission of coronavirus (COVID-19).
 Air conditioning and ventilation systems that are well-maintained and operated should not increase the risk of virus transmission.
 All air conditioning and ventilation systems should be regularly inspected, maintained and cleaned.

 One or more of the following approaches may be selected to improve ventilation depending on the setting:

 - avoid air recirculation and increase the volume of outside air; the ratio of outdoor air to indoor air should be greater than 40%